adr/adr.github.io/index.md

 - [Documenting Architecture Decisions](https://www.fabian-keller.de/blog/documenting-architecture-decisions) - Blog entry by Fabian Keller
 - [From Architectural Decisions to Design Decisions](https://medium.com/olzzio/from-architectural-decisions-to-design-decisions-f05f6d57032b) and [ADR = Any Decision Record?](https://medium.com/olzzio/adr-any-decision-record-916d1b64b28d) - two blog posts by Olaf Zimmermann proposing to extend the scope of ADRs.
 - Method selection and tailoring in DPR, the [Design Practice Repository (DPR)](https://socadk.github.io/design-practice-repository/) on GitHub and the [Design Practice Reference](https://leanpub.com/dpr), a corresponding LeanPub e-Book.
 Architectural decision capturing is positioned as one of the essential activities in DPR.
+- [Decision-making ADRs: weightings are a work-around](https://jacquiread.com/posts/2024-09-11-decision-making-adrs-weightings-are-a-workaround/) is a blog post by Jacqui Read that offers some tips on how to make better ADRs.

 <!-- - [Work by Daniel Popescu](https://scholar.google.com/citations?user=dASv28sAAAAJ) -->